Stochastic periodic orbits in fast-slow systems with self-induced stochastic resonance: Conclusions and discussions

 \section{Conclusions and discussions}

 In summary, we have investigated the stochastic periodic orbit in the SISR oscillator.
 By introducing the notion of the mean first passage velocity, the distance matching condition is established, through which the critical transition position on each branch can be determined.
 The theoretical stochastic periodic orbit is obtained by gluing the motions along the slow manifolds.
 By comparison with the results of Monte Carlo simulations, the theoretical predictions of the critical transition positions and periods of stochastic oscillations are proved to have good accuracy even for large noise.
+One of the main differences between the timescale matching condition by Muratov {\it et al.} \cite{Muratov2005} and our proposed condition is that the transition in the former is assumed to be instantaneous while it is considered to be continuous in the latter.
+As observed in Figs.~\ref{fig:7} and \ref{fig:9}, the fluctuations of the stochastic trajectories along $x$-axis gradually increase as they approach the transition point.
+This is due to slow change in the slow variable during the transition process and our condition approximately incorporates this effect.

 From the derived distance matching condition Eq.(\ref{eq:8}), we can see that the timescale separation parameter $\varepsilon$ is significant to the observation of the SISR phenomenon.
-Because it controls the slope of the integration curve given by the lhs in Eq.(\ref{eq:8}), the smaller $\varepsilon$ corresponds to the larger slope, thus induces more coherent stochastic oscillations.
+Because it controls the slope of the integration curve given by the LHS in Eq.(\ref{eq:8}), the smaller $\varepsilon$ corresponds to the larger slope, thus induces more coherent stochastic oscillations.
+This mechanism is briefly discussed in Appendix \ref{sec:C}.
+However, for the effect of noise strength on the degree of coherence, the slope of the integration curve does not give similar conclusions.
+This can be noticed by comparing the results in Fig.~\ref{fig:6} and Fig.~\ref{fig:8}, where larger slopes don't imply higher coherence.
+This is because increasing noise strength will not only increase the slope of the integration curve (this can be inferred from Eq.(\ref{eq:8}), similar to $\varepsilon$), but also increase the amount of fluctuations.
+The competition between these two impacts determines the effect of noise strength on the degree of coherence.